Ittaimann/GraphicsNotes/AdvancesInRealtimeNotes/2024/GIBS_INCOMPLETE.md

 # Shipping dynamic global illumination in frostbite
+## NOTE: PLEASE READ THE PREVIOUS PAPER BEFORE THIS ONE (the 2021 one)
 - Frostbite has multipe diffuse GI systems availble ranging from preomcputed, parital precompute, and streaming irradiance volumes
 - This has hit limits in large open worlds, dynamic environments with destruction, procedural and UGC.
 ## Dynamic Global illumination